the-alex-franklin/deno-test-space/README.md

 No more `let x; try { x = ... } catch {}` gymnastics.
 No more untyped `catch (e: unknown)`.
 The success path and the failure path are both explicit, type-safe, and handled in the same flow.

-Note: it automatically detects whether the argument is a Promise or not, so `await` is only needed if a Promise is being passed in as the argument.
-If it's a synchronous function, no `await` is needed, but it doesn't hurt anything to have it either.
-You can get very loosey-goosey with await.
-TypeScript will yell at you if you need it.
+Note: it automatically detects whether the function being passed in is a Promise or a regular, synchronous function.
+`await` is only needed if it's a Promise.
+If it's a synchronous function, no `await` is needed, but it doesn't hurt to have it either.
+You can get very loosey-goosey with `await`.
+TypeScript will yell at you if you need it but don't have it.

 ---